Radicool-Solutions-LLC/prob-calc/README.md

 # probability-calculator
 A jupyter notebook full of stats and probability calculation and visualization tools.
 A handy guide for the backend functionality of this program.
+Converted to a .py file for backend functionality.
+Front-end WIP.
+**Functions:**
 * Permutations and Combinations
 * Bayesian Probability
 * Bayesian probability visualization